Everything You Need to Know About 1p Per Hour Electric Heaters

 Modern electric heaters with thermostats allow you to control their temperature, ensuring optimal comfort without wasting energy.
 You can set the heater to maintain a constant temperature at night and later raise it when need be.

-Moreover, if you have multiple electric heaters, you can tune them to individual temperature settings to suit different spaces.
+Also, if you have multiple electric heaters, you can tune them to individual temperature settings to suit different spaces.
 This is more economical compared to central heaters that use one temperature setting to heat an entire house.

-Flexible and future-proofing
+Flexible and future-proof

 Electric heaters, on the other hand, are showing a promising future, with electric heater emissions dropping from 440 gCo2eq/kWh to 370 gCo2eq/kWh by 2014.
-Experts say that by 2030, emissions from electric heating will have lowered to 100 g CO2 eq/kWh.
+Experts say that by 2030, emissions from electric heating will have been lowered to 100 g CO2 eq/kWh.
 Electric heaters are not only a flexible way of heating homes; they are also eco-friendlier than conventional heating systems.

 Low initial and maintenance costs